 U.S. citizens should increase their vigilance if they travel to the border area with Iraq or Israel, the Golan Heights, or the Al-Jazira (eastern Syria) region.

-VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
+VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the nearest U.S. embassy or consulate.
 As the U.S. Embassy in Damascus has suspended operations, U.S. citizens are reminded that the Czech Government, through the U.S. Interests Section of the Czech Embassy in Damascus, currently serves as the Protecting Power for U.S. interests in Syria; however, their ability to provide services is extremely limited.
 A U.S. embassy or consulate in a neighboring country can:

 - help you find appropriate medical care

 - assist you in reporting a crime to the police

 - contact relatives or friends with your written consent

 - explain the local criminal justice process in general terms

 - provide our information on victim’s compensation programs in the U.S.

 - provide an emergency loan for repatriation to the United States and/or limited medical support in cases of destitution

 - help you find accommodation and arrange flights home